MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-set-up-business-units-for-business-activity-statements.md

 You must provide information on the **General Ledger Setup** page before you can set up business units.

-## <a name="to-set-up-a-general-ledger-for-a-business-activity-statement" />To set up a general ledger for a business activity statement
+## <a name="to-set-up-a-general-ledger-for-a-business-activity-statement"></a>To set up a general ledger for a business activity statement
 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Ledger Setup**, and then choose the related link.
 2. Fill in the required fields as described in the following table.